omnetpp/omnetpp/doc/src/userguide/qtenv.rst

 The Preferences Dialog
 ----------------------

-Select :menuselection:`File --> Preferences...` from the menu to display the runtime environment's configuration dialog.
+Select :menuselection:`File --> Preferences` from the menu to display the runtime environment's configuration dialog.
 The dialog lets you adjust various display, network layouting and animation options.

 General